 Shopping when you're on Whole30 can get exhausting.
 It can feel like you're going to the store every other day, and doing 12 loads of dishes a day.

-But what about an Amazon Whole30?
-A Whole30 where you didn’t have to run to the store for every obscure ingredient, sauce, and topping that you needed for your next meal?
+But what about a Whole30 Amazon style?
+A Whole30 where you didn't have to run to the store for every obscure ingredient, sauce, and topping that you needed for your next meal?
 The beauty of Amazon is that the things you need show up at your door a day or two later.

 Save the gas, save the time, and save your sanity.
-Here’s a list of my top picks for an Amazon Whole30.
+Here's a list of my top picks for a Whole30 Amazon shopping trip.

 Amazon Whole30 Cookbooks